netgen-layouts/layouts-ui/README.md

 ```

 This will place all generated assets into `bundle/Resources/public/dev` folder.
-Composer will be symlink this folder to `bundles/blockmanagerui/dev` inside
+Composer will symlink this folder to `bundles/blockmanagerui/dev` inside
 Symfony's webroot.

 Production build